adisingh-dev/Data-Structures-Algorithms/Preparation-Plan.md

 - **Heavy-Light Decomposition (HLD)** – Advanced technique for handling tree queries efficiently.

 ---
+## 🧠 Main Idea

+- Finish DSA learning in a limited amount of time and get out of tutorial hell ASAP.
+- To learn how to think in a DSA problem and master pattern recognition.
+- Learn fundamentals of all DSA topics and be confident that we finished the learning plan successfully.

+---
 ## 🎯 Goal

 - Finish the learning part **ASAP** so that we can start our **practice** as soon as possible.
 This will build your confidence and, most importantly, prevent getting stuck in the loop of endless learning.